TRI-AMDD/beep/CONTRIBUTING.md

 This will

 1. Install all the dependencies for BEEP, including the ones for documentation (docs) and development (dev).
-2. Tell Python to use your local beep files when you use `import beep` anywhere on your system.
+2. Tell Python to use your local beep files when you use `import beep` anywhere in your system.

 ## Coding style guidelines

 BEEP follows the [PEP8 recommendations](https://www.python.org/dev/peps/pep-0008/) for coding style.
-These are very common guidelines, and community tools have been developed to check how well projects implement them.

 ### Naming